uwkylelee/tridge_de_home_assignment/junseo_lee_20241207_data_engineer.md

 In the final `SELECT` statement, I joined the `hs_code_transaction_count` CTE with the `companies` table to retrieve the exporter's name and country code.
 Performing the `JOIN` operation at this stage ensures that we only join the rows that meet the specified criteria, reducing the number of rows involved in the operation.
-I filtered the results to show only the top 3 `hs_code` values per exporter based on transaction count using the `transaction_count_rank <= 3` condition.
+I filtered the results to show only the top 3 frequently exported `hs_code` using the `transaction_count_rank <= 3` condition.
 This condition might return more than 3 rows if multiple `hs_code` values share the same transaction count rank (e.g., 4 `hs_code` values with the same transaction count rank of 1).
 Hence, I finalized the query by limiting the results to the top 3 ranks using `ORDER BY hctc.transaction_count DESC LIMIT 3`.

 #### What this reveals about market concentration